 Product liability and legal issues

-MGL are currently being sued by Codelco alleging collusion in making abnormal profits on copper contracts.
-MGL is vigorously contesting the claim and in any case has an indemnity from MGTS, its former parent company, as the original counterparty for the disputed transactions with Codelco was another MGAG company, against any potential losses.
+MGL are currently being sued by Codelco alleging a bribe to a Codelco employee led to the making of abnormal profits on copper contracts.
+MGL is vigorously contesting the claim and in any case has an indemnity from MGTS, its former parent company, as the original counterparty for the bribe was another MGAG company, against any potential losses.

 3.4.3 Areas of management judgement

 The main area of management judgement is the 0.05% month volatility adjustment made on the long dated aluminium contract.
-KPMG adjusted the volatility by 0.05% which had a net impact of $1.2 million.
+KPMG adjusted the volatility by 0.05% which had a negative net impact of $1.2 million.
 KPMG suggested that a valuation provision should be made against the pricing of the contract but management felt it was not necessary so none was recorded.
+This valuation method is referred to in section 5.4.

 3.4.4 Post balance sheet reviews